volodymyrhudyma/blog/content/blog/2020-05-29-nullish-coalescing-operator.md

 title: Nullish coalescing operator
 tag:
   - JavaScript
+metaDescription: The nullish coalescing operator "??" in JavaScript is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns right side.
 teaser: The nullish coalescing operator "??" is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns right side.
 If you're familiar with the logical OR operator, you may wonder